openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

 storage engines (aka data plane).
-The control plane components are what an administrator installs into the cluster and creates storage configuration (or uses default configuration) that includes stroage classes.
+The control plane components are what an administrator installs into the cluster and creates storage configuration (or uses default configuration) that includes storage classes.
 The developers only need to know about the storage classes at their disposal.

-OpenEBS can be installed using several ways like any other Kubernetes application like using a `kubectl apply` or `helm` or via catalogs maintained by Managed Kubernetes services like Rancher, AWS market place, Openshift Operator Hub and so forth.
+OpenEBS can be installed using several ways like any other Kubernetes application like using a `kubectl apply` or `helm` or via catalogs maintained by Managed Kubernetes services like Rancher, AWS market place, OpenShift Operator Hub and so forth.

-Hence upgrading of OpenEBS invovles:
+Hence upgrading of OpenEBS involves:
 - Upgrading the OpenEBS Control plane using one of many options in which Kubernetes apps are installed.
 - Upgrading of the Data Plane components or deployments and